cloudflare/cloudflare-docs/content/dns/zone-setups/partial-setup/convert-partial-to-full.md

 In the Cloudflare dashboard, we recommend that you also [enable DNSSEC](/dns/dnssec/) and add the DS record to your registrar.

-Once all the DNS TTLs expire, all your DNS queries will be answered by Cloudflare's global edge network.
+Once all the DNS TTLs expire, all your DNS queries will be answered by Cloudflare's global network.

 Start proxying additional hostnames by enabling the [proxy status](/dns/manage-dns-records/reference/proxied-dns-records/) (also known as orange-clouding) for specific DNS records.
 Previously proxied subdomains will continue to be proxied without any interruption.